 Mid-Drive vs. Hub Motors

-Mid-drive motors dominate 2024 models due to their centralized weight distribution and efficiency on steep gradients.
+Mid-drive motors dominate recent models due to their centralized weight distribution and efficiency on steep gradients.
 Hub motors, while affordable, lack the torque modulation needed for aggressive singletrack riding.
 Riders tackling variable terrain should prioritize mid-drive systems.

 Extended-Range Battery Solutions